Sterling gains as euro's post-ECB surge falters

 The BoE's monetary policy committee meets next week and the minutes of the meeting will be released on March 17.
 This week, Governor Mark Carney very cautiously pointed to what he saw as the economic risks of Britain leaving the EU.

-While the currency has bounced from 7-year lows of $1.3876, hit in late February, traders say investors are cautious about buying it in a big way given worries about "Brexit".
+While the currency has bounced from 7-year lows of $1.3876, hit in late February, it has failed to rise past $1.43 with investors cautious about buying it in a big way given worries about "Brexit".

 British voters will decide in a referendum on June 23 whether the country stays in the EU or leaves.
 The latest YouGov polls show those wanting to stay in the EU are gaining ground, while bookmakers see a one-in-three chance of Britain exiting. bit.ly/1nqFbNG.